trumans/treehouse-portfolio/README.md

 - On the index page, hovering over a project expands it slightly.
 The effect is applied to index.pug using the app-cell class defined at the bottom of style.css.

-- The "about me" sidebar has a background image of a computer screen.
-The image is added to layout.pug through the portfolio-bk-img class defined at the bottom of style.css.
-Also, in the portfolio-me class the font colors for paragraph and anchor elements are changed to contrast better against the background image.
+- The "about me" sidebar has a background color gradient from black to silver which is applied to layout.pug through the portfolio-bk class defined at the bottom of style.css.